MarcoDriessen/places/README.md

 ## Prerequisites
 - Xcode 15 or higher
 - iOS 17 of higher
 ## Instructions for reviewer
 - Clone the Wikipedia app from GitHub (https://github.com/wikimedia/wikipedia-ios).
+- Add the `patch.diff` to the root of the Wikipedia folder.
 - Apply git patch `patch.diff` to see changes made in the Wikipedia app: `git apply patch.diff`.
 - Build and run the `Places` iOS app.